I love teaching the Alexander Technique

 My pupils include horse riders, singers, musicians, people with back pain, people with respiratory problems, people who want to improve their wellbeing by using their bodies better.
 They range in age from 8 to 87 and come from all walks of life.
 I can honestly say that anyone can benefit from lessons.

-In addition to my private practice I run an approved (STAT) Alexander Technique Teacher Training Programme, and postgraduate refresher courses in the UK and internationally.
+In addition to my private practice I run a STAT approved Alexander Technique Teacher Training Programme, and postgraduate refresher courses in the UK and internationally.
 I gave the F.M.
 Alexander Memorial lecture in Edinburgh in 2003 and the inaugural F. M. Alexander memorial lecture in New Zealand in 2005.
-I was named as one of 20 international ‘second generation’ continuous learning teachers for the 8th International Alexander Technique Congress in Lugano, Switzerland in 2008.
+I was named an international ‘second generation’ continuous learning teachers for the 8th International Alexander Technique Congress in Lugano, Switzerland in 2008.
 I was the Keynote speaker for the 2014 Australian AT teachers Conference so went ‘down under’ in May 2014.
 I returned to Melbourne in May 2018 to work with teachers I had trained 20 + years ago!
 I’ve taught both undergraduate and postgraduate programs in Ireland, Copenhagen, Mexico, Vienna, Sweden, New Zealand, Sydney, Melbourne, Lugano, Edinburgh, and all over the UK.

 I am a teaching member of the Society of Teachers of the Alexander Technique (STAT) and I received a Masters Degree from the University of East London for my research into the specialised use of the hands in Alexander Technique.